The merit in all things consists in the difficulty.

 Google Cloud Platform

 Second, I could snapshot my entire development environment automatically and keep it backed up.
 I could keep a base image and clone that into new project-specific environments if needed.
+(Both of these features were also possible with Digital Ocean).

 Best of all, when I’m not using the machine, I could power down the compute node portion and stop paying for it!